klogg/fl2000_drm/README.md

  * HDCP is not supported
  * USB2.0 is not supported
  * Color/format conversion is not supported (limited to RGB)
- * Dongle onboard SPI EEPROM access via USB Mass Storage not implemented
+ * Dongle onboard SPI EEPROM access via USB Mass Storage is not implemented

 ## Known issues
  * Connecting more than one dongle to the same USB bus may not work